ssanj/Scoggle/README.md

 }
 ```

-_Note: any settings not mentioned in the project settings will be sourced from the default settings or user settings if they have been overridden.
+_Note: any settings not mentioned in the project settings will be sourced from the default settings or user settings if they have been overridden._

-_Gotcha: remember that project settings are only active when you open the source directory as a Project not through File > Open._
+_Gotcha: remember that project settings are only active when you open the source directory as a Project through `Project > Open Project...` not through `File > Open`._

 _When customising settings for Windows, remember to replace forward slashes with double backslashes._

+If you don't want to write your custom settings by hand you can generate a custom configuration for most settings by using [scoggle-gen](https://github.com/ssanj/scoggle-gen/releases/latest).

 ## Matching Strategies ##